-I love mashed potatoes, but my blood sugar doesn’t.
-For many people, potatoes raise blood sugar a lot, and while they are tasty and have some nutrition benefits, they are nothing compared to this nutrition sub: cauliflower!
+I love mashed potatoes, but my gut doesn’t.
+For some people, the lectins in white potatoes can bother the gut.
+White potatoes are tasty and have some nutrition benefits, they are nothing compared to this nutrition sub: cauliflower!

-This mashed “fauxtatoes” recipe is a great side dish for Thanksgiving or other holidays, or even just for a family dinner.
+This cauliflower mashed potatoes (or fauxtatoes) recipe is a great side dish for Thanksgiving or other holidays, or for a family dinner.